TheJanusStream/symbios-avatar/docs/instruments.md

-1. **When a number moves and nothing physical did, suspect the measurement first.** The converse too: when a real change reads as no change, the instrument may be blind to it (a median over the face's 2:1 quads read a halving of every edge as `3.53 → 3.58`; #185).
+1. **When a number moves and nothing physical did, suspect the measurement first.** The converse too: when a real change reads as no change, the instrument may be blind to it (a median over the face's 2:1 quads once read a halving of every edge as `3.53 → 3.58`).

 2. **Ask the surface, not the vertex list.** Bisect against `PolyMesh::contains`; never bin vertices in a height window (row spacing